 The Pine Bluff research station is located on the UAPB campus.
 The station archeologist teaches courses in the UAPB Department of Social and Behavioral Sciences.
 The station is responsible for the archeological resources of eight counties of east-central Arkansas, extending from Little Rock to the Mississippi River.
 This territory encompasses portions of diverse physiographic regions including the Delta, the Gulf Coastal Plain, and the Ouachita Mountains.
 The archeological heritage of the area includes sites representing the entire temporal sequence, from the earliest Paleoindians at about 11,500 b.c., through Colonial and Historic Arkansas.
 The best-known site in station territory is Menard-Hodges in the Osotouy Unit of Arkansas Post National Memorial.
 Menard-Hodges is part of a complex of sites thought to include the Quapaw village of Osotouy and the earliest Arkansas Post, which was the first European settlement in what became France’s Louisiana colony.

-John H. House (Ph.D., Southern Illinois University at Carbondale, 1991) is the Survey’s Research Station Archeologist for UAPB, and Research Professor of Anthropology, University of Arkansas–Fayetteville.
+John H. House (Ph.D., Southern Illinois University at Carbondale, 1991) retired on December 31, 2018.
+He was the Survey’s Research Station Archeologist for UAPB, and Research Professor of Anthropology, University of Arkansas–Fayetteville.
 He has been involved with Arkansas archeology since he was a high school student in Mountain Home, and attended the first ever Arkansas Archeological Society Training Program.
 House joined the Survey in 1978 as an assistant at the UAPB station.
 He served as station archeologist at UAM from 1983 to 1985, and again during 1988, before returning to head the UAPB station.
 His interests include North American prehistory, material culture studies, and the archeology of colonial era Native Americans.